-S3 S4 Characteristics
+S 3 S4 Characteristics

 0 0 Alternate Data

 1 0 Stack

 0 1 Code or None

 1 1 Data

-This line indicates that the CPU is in the memory or I/O read cycle.
+This lines indicates that the CPU is in a memory or I/O read cycle.

-This line is a read strobe signal when the CPU reads data from memory or an I/O device.
+This line is the read strobe signal when the CPU reads data from a memory or I/O device.

-This line indicates to the CPU that the addressed memory or I/O device is ready to read or write.
+This line indicates to the CPU that an addressed memory or I/O device is ready to read or write.
 This line is active high.

-If the setup and hold time is out of specification illegal operation will occur.
+IF the setup and hold time are outof specification, an illegal operation will occur.